 The proposed development site is located within 100m south of the Safeguarded Site SA140 HWRC Rickmansworth (Riverside Drive).
-It should be noted that HWRC Rickmansworth is an existing operational waste site which is safeguarded under Waste Policy 5: Safeguarding of Sites, in the county council's Waste Core Strategy and Development Management Policies document, adopted November 2012 as they contribute to a strategic network of waste management provision within the county.
-Whilst the county council does not object to this proposed development, any further proposals should not prejudice the site's use a Household Waste Recycling Centre (HWRC).
+It should be noted that HWRC Rickmansworth is also an existing operational waste site safeguarded under Waste Policy 5: Safeguarding of Sites.